-Fine Motor Activities After Stroke
+Fine Motor Activities to Practice After Stroke

 Here are some fun and effective fine motor activities for adults after stroke:

 Hand therapy ball exercises are great for individuals following stroke, especially for those that have hand weakness or struggle with clenched hands.
 Some exercises involve squeezing or pinching a therapy ball, which would benefit patients who need to strengthen the finger flexors (the muscles that allow you to bend your fingers and make a fist).